SergeyZapasnik/FB_test/README.md

 ## Project Description

 The Currency Converter Module is a PHP module created as part of a test task.
-Originally, the task required the development of a Drupal module, but this implementation is designed as a standalone PHP module.
+Originally, the task required the development of a Drupal module, but this implementation is designed as a mvc.
-It provides currency management and conversion functionality, along with a basic authentication system for admin-like pages.
+It provides currency management and conversion functionality, without a authentication system for admin-like pages.

 ## Features